Wide Range Key Messages (MPs, MPPs)

 In the recent years we are seeing the development of new and innovative housing options for people.

 - On the other hand we have seen a resurgence of larger group settings often funding by Federal housing funding.
 Our most notable concerns are projects where 20 – 40 people who may have disabilities are being segregated into larger apartment or apartment like building.
-Sometimes to buildings may be completely occupied by individuals who have an intellectual disability (or mental health) and sometimes share the buildings with other groups who have disabilities, could be seniors groups, low cost housing.
+Sometimes to buildings may be completely occupied by people who have an intellectual disability (or mental health) and sometimes share the buildings with other groups who have disabilities, could be seniors groups, low cost housing.
 The point is people are not living in the community.

 - One study we read showed that the cost of one of these projects was similar in costs to a typical group home.